SaChiaChe/IRC-bot/README.md

-# Project Title
+# IRC Robot

-IRC Robot
+A simple IRC robot that has 5 simple functions.

 ##How to run